plugwise/plugwise-beta/README.md

 Using the OPTIONS-button, the default Smile-data refresh-interval can be modified.
 There are no OPTIONS available for the Stick.
 The refresh interval of the devices connected to the Stick is automatically determined on the number of devices connecteda

+# Frequently Asked Questions (FAQ)

-# I don't like the name of the sensor or the icon
+## I don't like the name of the sensor or the icon

 You can adjust these in `Configuration`, `Integration` -> `Entities` (e.g. `https://{Your HA address}/config/entities`)